Foodgasm

 Foodgasm (from the words "food" and "orgasm") is a neologism that indicates a pleasurable and euphoric feeling of satisfaction that occurs during the consumption of particularly amazing and delicious foods: this pleasure is sometimes accompanied by vocal noises (e.g. moans, sighs, screams of joy and happiness) and a variety of facial expressions.

 In a linguistic aspect, Jurado (2018) discusses as follows: "the sequence '-gasm' does not reproduce the original meaning of orgasm in different groups of words in the corpus, but a slight variation.
 This element is used with the meaning of 'a feeling of excitement or enthusiasm', produced by the first element of the blend such as eargasm, infogasm or oreogasm".
-The term dates from the early 2000s.
+The term dates from the 2010s.

 Pornographic metaphor

 In the word foodgasm, the sexual referral is implicit.
 Seeing food presented in an appetizing and "ready to be eaten" manner allows the brains of the viewer to vividly imagine the consumption experience related to eating what they see.
 This is what creates the pathway to get an actual foodgasm.
 Looking at pictures of food is known to trigger gustatory sensations in the brain, and to often trigger the desire to consume.

 The popular origin of the terms coincides with the proliferation of food television over the course of the 1990s.
 Editing styles and emotionally-loaded close-up cinematography, for instance, produce much of the sentimentality they seem to reflect.

 Foodporn is linked to unctuous foods represented in very attractive ways.
 On the other hand a foodgasm is more the physical pleasure made in response to eating, represented through images of closed, rolling or fluttering eyes, arched back or head, puckered lips or open inviting mouths.

 Foodporn related images are enticing yet deceptive, generating a plentiful spectacle of unsubstantial consumption while Foodgasm is the direct consequence of hyper realized consumption.